sodacan-net/sodacan-core/documentation/language.md

 ```
 	MODULE bedtimeButton
-		PUBLIC activate AS bedtime.activate
+		PUBLIC activate AS bedtime
 		PRIVATE pin2
 		ON pin2==true
-		  THEN activate(activate)	// This publishes button1.press
+		  THEN activate(activate)	// This publishes bedtime
 		...
 ```
 Notice that we changed the name of the module to be more descriptive ie `bedtimeButton` and modified